pippinbarr/cart253/topics/variables/README.md

 ## 🔥 Hot tip

 There aren't many things more fun than *random numbers*. p5 has a function we can call to get a random number any time we want, and it's called `random()`.
+Importantly this function *returns* (gives back) a *number* that we can use in our program.

 With no arguments we get a random number between `0` and `1`, or we can give it two arguments to get a random number between those numbers.
+Usually we'll then *store* the returned number in a variable or use it directly somewhere else in our program.

 A random greyscale fill:
 ```javascript